-Make sure your offering of just-in-time learning actually fulfils a need.
+Make sure your offering of just-in-time learning actually fulfills a need.

 Just-in-time learning serves learners who are looking for one specific thing: a product code; miles per gallon; a quick tutorial on using a medical device; the latest roll-out of lip color.
 Learners don’t want to have to sift through a lot of information to find the pearl they’re looking for.
 Chunking information into manageable pieces helps learners quickly digest what they’re seeing on the screen, and commit it to memory.
 Give learners the option to dive deeper with links to related and more detailed information.

 Speaking of screens, mobile devices are the tool of choice for just-in-time learning, so you don’t want the content to be text-heavy.
 Users don’t have a lot of patience for scrolling through a lot of text to find what they need.
 Focusing on key topics helps learners access the information they want quickly and efficiently.

 Chunking information also makes it easier to search.
 And categorizing information into logical groupings helps learners find what they need.
 Take another look at the digitized MAC Product Knowledge Manual.
 The information is organized into easy-to-understand groups: Tools and Accessories, Makeup, and Skincare, making it obvious to the makeup artist which menu to use for the information they’re looking for.

 Place QR Codes in spaces where learning can happen